-IFTTT is an easy, free way to get apps and devices working together without programme a thing.
+IFTTT is an easy, free way to get apps and devices working together without programming a thing.
 Think of IFTTT as a digital Swiss army knife that can help Streamline multiple different DIY smart home systems and protocols into a single, coherent system.

-Combine your Lightwave lighting devices with IFTTT by either; using the browser interface or mobile app.
+Combine your Lightwave lighting devices with IFTTT by either using the browser interface or mobile app.

 Are there any Downsides to IFTTT?

 Sadly, IFTTT isn’t perfect.
 It won’t enable you to integrate every known device into a smart home system.
 As a web-based service, you’ll always need an internet connection for your applets to run.
 Another issue is it can be slow as it uses multiple serves to send and receive commands.